mvincerx/git-workflows-training/starwars-ipsum.md

 The plans you refer to will soon be back in our hands.
 =====================================================

 Don't underestimate the Force.
 Dantooine.
 They're on Dantooine.
 I care.
 So, what do you think of her, Han?
 Still, she's got a lot of spirit.
 I don't know, what do you think?
 What!?

+Added this line for workshop.

 Princess Lea, are you there?
 I think she went out for lunch.

 - I can't get involved!
 I've got work to do!
 It's not that I like the Empire, I hate it, but there's nothing I can do about it right now.
 It's such a long way from here.
 - No!
 Alderaan is peaceful.
 We have no weapons.
 You can't possibly…
 - I find your lack of faith disturbing.